Understanding Healthcare’s Procure to Pay Process

 In fact, at TAG, we look at over 50 categories that impact the P2P ecosystem and its outcomes.
 We break these categories into five focus areas that help to assess risk at each step of the P2P process for our healthcare clients.

-Top Procure to Pay Focus Areas to Reduce Risk
+Top P2P Focus Areas to Reduce Risk

-1. Contracting
+1. Contacting

 Why do we include contracting as our first focus area?
 As mentioned above, contracting involves much, from negotiating terms and conditions to entering contract data to managing expirations that affect actions downstream, costing lost funds and resource waste.